 Discouragement, in turn, is a state of oppression, a lack of hope, or a weak hope for something good.
 It includes negative expectations, depression, and heaviness.
 Discouragement blocks the walk with God and the process of setting and achieving goals.
 It brings a lack of courage and inertia to go on and overcome.

-Both disappointment and discouragement feed on the distorted perception of self, God and the reality.
+Both disappointment and discouragement feed on the distorted perception of self, God, and reality.
 They rest on perceiving and trusting lies, and of unprocessed and unreconciled traumatic experiences.
 The fact that God does not underestimate the destructive power of these states is the focus that God’s Word attributes to edification, exhortation, and comfort.
 Exhortation means encouragement and strengthening, reminding and returning to the truth, assurance of God’s love, support and healing.

 The first steps to overcome disappointment and discouragement